 Her voice is like liquid honey and well-trained.
 At one time, she remained at the top of the playback singing ladder among female singers in Bengali films, specially during the Suchitra Sen-Uttam Kumar golden phase of romanticism.
 Over the years, she and Suchitra Sen became the close friends and the relationship lasted till Sen withdrew in her self-imposed shell of seclusion.
 Suchitra Sen also requested her to come along and meet her Gurudev at the Ramkrisha Paramahamsa’s birthplace which is now a pilgrimage site.
 Though she turned her music into a paying vocation but the commercial link did not mar her purity and her honest dedication to her music which she considers her god, her worship and her pilgrimage.
 Modest to a fault, she often says, “Maybe I could not sing with the quality I ought to have sung.
 I have not been able to reach the heights of excellence I should have by now.”
 She religiously sticks to her daily routine of riyaaz which is her way of paying obeisance to her sangeet gurus of different styles at different times.
 She has won the National Award twice; once for Nishi Padma and once for Joy Joyonti.
 Her living room is choc-a-bloc with trophies and awards including some awards for lifetime achievement and contribution to music from august organizations.
 But she maintains that there is still much to be learnt because music is an ocean of infinity.

-Sandhya Mukherjee sang numerous popular songs for other composers but very few for Salil Choudhury.
+Sandhya Mukherjee sang numerous popular songs for other composers but very few for Salil Chowdhury.
 One of her most memorable Salil songs Shrabon Ajhore Jharey in the film Kinu Goalar Goli is spell-binding.
-Other Salil Choudhury compositions she sang were Ujjal Ek Jhaank Payra and Shyamal Boroni Ogo Kanya in the early Fifties.
-Another beautiful song of Sandhya, which was never released commercially was recorded for All India Radio, Calcutta.
-Few people have heard this beautiful song Godhulir Shanto Chhayay.
+Other Salil Chowdhury compositions she sang were Ujjal Ek Jhaank Payra and Shyamal Boroni Ogo Kanya in the early 1950s.
+Another beautiful song of Sandhya, Godhulir Shanto Chhayay, which was never released commercially, was recorded for All India Radio, Calcutta.

 On the personal side, the story of Sandhya Mukherjee’s wedding to lyricist Shyamal Gupta reads like a film script.
 On May 10, 1966, the Left Front called for a state-wide bandh against the backdrop of the food revolution.
 The family of both bride and groom were in shock because Sandhya was to be married on that day.
 Curfew was declared in the evening.
 The groom lived in Lake Gardens while the bride lived in Dhakuria.
 Shyamal’s close friend Amarnath Laha had a brainwave.
 He pasted a sticker with WEDDING written on it on the car’s dashboard and reached Dhakuria with the bridegroom.
 The baraat, originally numbering 70, dwindled to this one man, Laha.
 Since the curfew continued for two more days, the reception from the groom’s side, called the bou-bhaat was celebrated at Dhakuria in the bride’s home, contrary to custom.
 Perhaps it was destiny that conspired to keep the wedding a quiet and small affair, in keeping with the quiet, low-profile life the bride had patterned for herself.